globerhofer/HIPAA-policies/source/sections/07-systems_access_policy.md

 ### 7.2.2 Customer Personnel

 1. Requests for access to WayToHealth study specific applications is made formally using the following process:
-  1. A WayToHealth workforce member initiates the access request by creating a Ticket in the WayToHealth TQMS for the Project Manager (PM).
+  1. A WayToHealth workforce member initiates the access request by creating an Issue in the WayToHealth TQMS for the Project Manager (PM).
      * User identities must be verified prior to granting access to new accounts.
      * Identity verification must be done in person where possible; for remote employees, identities must be verified over the phone.
-     * For new accounts, the method used to verify the user's identity must be recorded on the Ticket.
+     * For new accounts, the method used to verify the user's identity must be recorded on the Issue.
      * No access outside of the minimum necessary to perform job functions will be provided.
 2. Once access has been granted to the project PM, s/he will invite other members necessary to accomplish their project objectives as needed via the user interface provided.
 Invites require names, email addresses and roles at the very minimum.
-The verification of names and email addresses are the PMs responsibility and is not verified by WayToHealth.
+The verification of names and email addresses are the PM's responsibility and is not verified by WayToHealth.
 3. Customer personnel, once invited, will be required to set their username and password that meets all requirements from [§7.12](#7-12-password-management).
 4. Customer personnel are required to follow their organization's HIPAA and other privacy policies.
 5. Customer personnel are required to sign a [Data Security Agreement](https://atlas.waytohealth.upenn.edu/confluence/download/attachments/13664604/Data%20Security%20Agreement%20Way%20to%20Health.pdf) before getting access to the application.
 6. Generic and temporary accounts are not allowed on WayToHealth systems.
-7. Personnel who have not accessed the system in more than three (3) months will have their accounts terminated
+7. Personnel who have not accessed the system in more than three (3) months will have their accounts terminated.
+8. PMs will be required to actively review the personnel with access to their programs on a quarterly basis.
-8. Direct system to system, system to application, and application to application authentication and authorization are limited and controlled to restrict access.
+9. Direct system to system, system to application, and application to application authentication and authorization are limited and controlled to restrict access.
 This will primarily apply in the case where sysem to system integration is required.

 ## 7.3 Workforce Clearance